Posted on

 Conclusion

-I hope you discovered some new, not-so-obvious tricks to grow your email list in this guide.
+We hope you discovered some new, not-so-obvious tricks to grow your email list in this guide.
 Please don’t wait to implement them.
-Feel free to download our WordPress plugins – Icegram Engage (for on-site opt-ins, calls to action, etc), Icegram Express (for running all sorts of email marketing campaigns), and Icegram Collect – for better forms and lead management.
+Feel free to download our WordPress plugins – Icegram Engage (for on-site opt-ins, calls to action, etc), Icegram Express (for running all sorts of email marketing campaigns) and Icegram Collect – for better forms and lead management.

 And yes, do share your own lessons and results here so others benefit too!